gavinlyonsrepo/RpiMotorLib/README.md

 If you see this issue simply don't use GPIO.cleanup() or remove GPIO.cleanup and clear the GPIO you set manually or use python "del" method to destroy the relevant class object, to free resources if you need them again.

+**Note 3 Servo options**

+There are two different options for controlling the servo.
+When using Rpi_GPIO option you may notice twitching at certain delays and stepsizes.
+This is the result of the implementation of the RPIO PWM software timing.
+If the application requires precise control the user can pick the pigpio library which uses hardware based timing.
+The disadvantage being they must install a dependency.